linkorb/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bugfix: non-breaking change which fixes an issue)
 - [ ] New feature: non-breaking change which adds functionality)
-- [ ] Breaking change: fix or feature that would cause existing functionality to not work as expected
 - [ ] Chore: changes to the build process, continuous integration (CI) tools, or auxiliary tools and libraries
 - [ ] Test: adding or modifying tests
 - [ ] Docs: documentation changes